-Coastal flood zone with velocity hazard (wave action); Base Flood Elevations determined.
-ZONE VE
+ZONE VE Coastal flood zone with velocity hazard (wave action); Base Flood Elevations

-//// FLOODWAY AREAS IN ZONE AE
+1111.
+FLOODWAY AREAS IN ZONE AE

-The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.
+The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free or encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.